10 Easy Ways to Check If Employers Remit Your SSS, PhilHealth, Pag-IBIG Contributions

 This option requires a member to sign up for an account.
 If you haven’t done so, go to the online registration page (you should have already registered as PhilHealth member to get this account).
 Upon verification of your account online, as a member, you can now check your PhilHealth contributions by logging in.

 Upon successful login, the system will display the Member Static Information page.
 Click on Premium Contributions below the table that shows your details.

 The Premium Contribution page shows the following information related to your PhilHealth contributions:

 - Summary of contributions.
 This table shows your total contribution and the total number of monthly payments.

 - Member contribution payment history.
 This table shows all your monthly contributions since you started paying your PhilHealth contributions.
-If you are self-employed, employer share is 0 as shown in example below but if you are employed, that column should reflect on whether your company has contributed to your PhilHealth contribution or not.
+If you are self-employed, employer share is 0 as shown in the example below but if you are employed, that column should reflect on whether your company has contributed to your PhilHealth contribution or not.

 2. Interactive Voice Response System

-You can also dial PhilHealth’s hotline linked to an interactive voice response system to inquire your contributions, follow up on membership, benefits and other related questions you may have.
+You can also dial PhilHealth’s hotline linked to an interactive voice response system to inquire about your contributions, follow up on membership, benefits and other related questions you may have.

 How to check your PhilHealth contributions using the IVRS:

 1. Prepare your PhilHealth Identification Number.
 You can find this number within your PhilHealth ID card.

 2. Dial (02) 441-7442 and follow the instructions from the voice prompt.